 Prior to filling, all chemical containers, including those to contain water, must be properly labeled even if you do not intend to walk away.
-The preferred method is to label the container directly with a permanent marker.
-Alternatively, preprinted labels can be found in each hood.
+Label the container directly with a permanent marker.
 Always include your name, the chemical name, and the date.
 If you plan to leave chemicals out after leaving the room, a phone number or email and an expected time of disposal must also be provided.
 If the chemical is not regularly used in the cleanroom (e.g. it was brought in after approval from the lab staff), list all hazards.